oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 resource servers, the authorization server may just refuse to issue access tokens for unknown resource server URLs.

-The client SHOULD tell the authorization server the intended resource server.
-The proposed mechanism
-[@RFC8707] could be used or by encoding the information in the scope value.
+For this to work, the client needs to tell the authorization server the intended resource server.
+The mechanism in [@RFC8707] can be used for this or the information can be encoded in the scope value.

 Instead of the URL, it is also possible to utilize the fingerprint of the resource server's X.509 certificate as audience value.
 This